nodeplusio/vara_node_operation/vara_node_operation.md

 ## Migration Validator

+Validators perform critical functions for the network, and as such, have strict uptime requirements.
+Validators may have to go offline for short-periods of time to upgrade client software or to upgrade the host machine.
+Usually, standard client upgrades will only require you to stop the service, replace the binary and restart the service.
+This operation can be executed within a session and if performed correctly will not produce a slashable event.

+Validators may also need to perform long-lead maintenance tasks that will span more than one session.
+Under these circumstances, an active validator may chill their stash and be removed from the active validator set.
+Alternatively, the validator may substitute the active validator server with another allowing the former to undergo maintenance activities.

+This guide will provide an option for validators to seamlessly substitute an active validator server to allow for maintenance operations.

+The process can take several hours, so make sure you understand the instructions first and plan accordingly.

+**Session Keys**

+Session keys are stored in the client and used to sign validator operations.
+They are what link your validator node to your staking proxy.
+If you change them within a session you will have to wait for the current session to finish and a further two sessions to elapse before they are applied.

+**Keystore**

+Each validator server contains essential private keys in a folder called the _keystore_.
+These keys are used by a validator to sign transactions at the network level.
+If two or more validators sign certain transactions using the same keys, it can lead to an [equivocation slash](https://wiki.polkadot.network/docs/learn-staking#slashing).

+For this reason, it is advised that validators DO NOT CLONE or COPY the _keystore_ folder and instead generate session keys for each new validator instance.

+Default keystore path - `~/.local/share/gear/chains/vara_network/keystore`

 1. Assuming the original host is Host A, and the migrated host is Host B.

-2. Host B goes through the installation steps, and after synchronization, starts as a validator. (**Note: Do not use Host A's disk snapshot for Host B's installation, as it may lead to double-signing and result in slashing.**)
+2. Host B goes through the installation steps, and after synchronization, starts as a validator. (**Note: Do not use Host A's disk snapshot for Host B's installation, as it may lead to an equivocation slash.**)

 3. Host B generates a new session key.